Gustavo-gcr/Gustavo-gcr/README.md

 </p>

 Olá!
 Me chamo Gustavo, estudante de Análise e Desenvolvimento de Sistemas na PUC.
 Atualmente estou no terceiro período do curso e sou apaixonado por programação.
-Estou fazendo estágio na LCM, onde trabalho com análise de dados e automação em Python.Estou sempre buscando aprender e aprimorar minhas habilidades nesta área emocionante e em constante evolução.
+Estou fazendo estágio na LCM, onde trabalho com análise de dados e automação em Python.Estou sempre buscando aprender e aprimorar minhas habilidades nesta área emocionante e em constante evolução.Além disso, desenvolvi o site https://institutocopacabana.com/ e criei um sistema de bonificações para ser utilizado por toda a empresa.

 Hello!
 My name is Gustavo, and I'm a student of Systems Analysis and Development at PUC.
 Currently, I'm in the fifth  semester of the course, and I'm passionate about programming.
 I'm currently interning at LCM, where I work with data analysis and automation in Python.
 I'm always seeking to learn and improve my skills in this exciting and constantly evolving field.
+In addition, I developed the website https://institutocopacabana.com/ and created a bonus management system to be used across the entire company.